italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - The HTTP target URI, without query and fragment parts, of the request to which the JWT is attached.
       - [:rfc:`9110`.
 Section 7.1].
     * - **iat**
-      - Creation timestamp of the JWT.
+      - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
       - [:rfc:`7519`.
 Section 4.1.6].